Pen spinning: Arounds

 An Around is a trick in which the pen rotates around one or more body parts and is named after the body part(s) the pen rotates around.
 For example, in a Middle Index Around, the pen goes around the middle and index fingers.
 The ThumbAround, as a fundamental, is usually the first Around a pen spinner learns.

 When an Around Reverse is executed fingerless with a turn of the hand or wrist, it is known as a BackAround, or simply "Bak".
-Baks, while technically a type of Around, is often discussed as a separate family of tricks than other Arounds.
+Baks, while technically a type of Around, are often discussed as a separate family of tricks than other Arounds.
 A type of Bak Reverse executed with an upward bump motion of the finger adjacent to the finger(s) the pen spins around is known as a Bust.
 Baks were invented by David Weis, an American spinner, in order to create a combination of tricks in which the pen would follow a smooth continuous motion without explicit finger pushes, and they have since become a widely used trick today.